Yashwant Ambedkar

 Yashwant Bhimrao Ambedkar (Note: There are numerous variant spellings of Ambedkar's name.
 These include Yashwant, Yashawant, Yashwantrao, and, Yashawantrao.)
-(12 December 1912 — 17 September 1977), also known as Bhaiyasaheb Ambedkar, was an Indian socio-religious activist, newspaper editor, politician, and activist of Ambedkarite Buddhist movement.
+(12 December 1912 – 17 September 1977), also known as Bhaiyasaheb Ambedkar, was an Indian socio-religious activist, newspaper editor, politician, and activist of Ambedkarite Buddhist movement.
 He was the first and only surviving child of Ramabai Ambedkar and B. R. Ambedkar, Indian polymath, human rights activist, and the first law minister of India.
 Yashwant devoted his life to Buddhism after the demise of his father and kept pace his father's struggle for social equality.
-He tried to keep the Ambedkarite community united and also took an active part in the Dalit Buddhist movement.
+He tried to keep the Ambedkarite community united.

 After his father died in 1956, he became the second president of the Buddhist Society of India and continued his father's struggle.
 In 1968, he organized an All India Buddhist Conference.
 After his death, his wife Mira became the president of the Buddhist Society of India.
 He had four children, including Prakash Yashwant Ambedkar.

 He had been the editor of the "Janata" newspaper since 1942.